Reluctant Interaction Modeling: Theoretical analysis

 As with other methods in interaction screening, we note that the result in Theorem \ref{thm:screening} is less favorable (which is mostly reflected in a stricter sample size requirement \ref{a:dim}) than that of sure independence screening \citep{fan2008sure} in the main-effects-only case.
 This reveals an intrinsic challenge when dealing with interactions, namely that they have heavier tails than main effects.
 When we further assume that $X$ has a bounded distribution, Theorem \ref{thm:screening} can be much improved.
 The rate is still less good than the main-effects-only case, as it depends on the misspecified lasso fit in the first step---an expected caveat in a two-stage method.

-Both $\eta(\alpha)$ and $\bar{\eta}^\ast$ depend on some population quantities, and thus are not available in practice.
+\begin{remark}[The ``top-$m$'' strategy] Both $\eta(\alpha)$ and $\bar{\eta}^\ast$ depend on some population quantities, and thus are not available in practice.
 We thus adapt the same ``top-$m$'' strategy as \citet{fan2008sure} and \citet{2016arXiv160508933F} using $\hat{\I}^\top_m$ of \eqref{eq:Ihat_m}.
-Appendix \ref{app:screening_m} shows that Step 2 succeeds if we adapt the ``top-$m$'' approach under certain conditions.
+Appendix \ref{app:screening_m} shows that Step 2 succeeds if we adapt the ``top-$m$'' approach under certain conditions. \end{remark}